 Join us in promoting exponential equity

-WIN is a network of advocacy and awareness, and it’s a network of action.
+The Women’s Impact Network is a network of advocacy and awareness, and it’s a network of action.
 As we state in the SU Credo, we are not bystanders.
 We act with purpose, leveraging exponential technologies to definitively solve humanity’s greatest challenges.
 We lead courageously and set an example for changing the world.
 We do no harm and refuse to compromise others for our own benefit.
 Our passion for the well-being of humanity drives our action.
-This holds true for Singularity University as a whole, and WIN is our element keenly focused on gender.
+This holds true for Singularity University as a whole, and the Women’s Impact Network is our element keenly focused on gender.
 Join us in embodying these values in your own life and work.
 Adopt our code of engagement.

 Explore our exponential list of STEM resources